 Total (8 quarter units)

-Featured: Santa Ana Residency Grant for Math and Science Candidates
+Featured: Anaheim Union High School District Residency Grant for Math and Science Candidates

-The Santa Ana Unified School District (SAUSD) Residency Program is funded by a grant awarded by the California Commission on Teacher Credentialing.
+The Anaheim Union High School District (AUHSD) Residency Program is funded by a grant awarded by the California Commission on Teacher Credentialing.
 SAUSD and UCI collaborated to design a residency program that would increase the support provided to both mentor teachers and student teachers.
-This residency program provides a potential pathway to employment within the SAUSD.
+This residency program provides a potential pathway to employment within the AUHSD.

 Ten candidates (five Math and five Science) are selected annually for this grant opportunity.
 Interested candidates must commit to working in a high-need Title I school with diverse learners.
-Total reimbursement for three quarters will be between $8,620 - $10,000.
+Total reimbursement for three quarters will be approximately $12,000.

 Learn More about the MAT Program